StoneMasons4106/sleeper-ffl-discordbot/README.md

 ## Features

-* Bot-info command server and member counts, patron commands, and helpful links to Github, Patreon and Top.gg.
+* Bot-info command server and member counts, patron commands, and helpful links to Github, Discord, Patreon and Top.gg.

 * Specific information about your league such as the names, members, trade deadline, and starting week of the playoffs.